upendrak/lincRNA_pipeline/README.md

 # lincRNA_pipeline
-Optimizing the pipeline for lincRNA starting from TopHat output to final lincRNA detection
+Pipeline for lincRNA starting from TopHat output to final lincRNA detection